caterer-z-t/caterer-z-t.github.io/_pages/koda.md

 <div>
   <h1>Koda</h1>
   <p>
     I'm Koda, a 4-year-old Golden Retriever with a heart of gold.
 I'm a trained therapy dog who loves spreading joy wherever I goes.
-I am master at chasing squirrels and have a special talent for scaring away pesky animals from the yard (or so I'm told!).
+I am master at chasing squirrels and have a special talent for scaring away pesky animals from the yard.
 When I'm not on duty as a therapy dog, you can find me lounging around the house, dreaming of my next big adventure.
   </p>
   <h2>Likes:</h2>
   <ul>